arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 _From the perspective of beings in the eternal realm of immortals, Valinor_:

 Valinor, the realm of the undying, existed in a dimension anything unlike Earth.
-The eternal beings of Valinor lived across these hexagon and other polygon-shaped platforms of amorphous vertical shape and height, that are floating across the endless sky.
-The horizon is scattered with them.
+The eternal beings of [Valinor](https://en.wikipedia.org/wiki/Valinor) lived across these hexagonal and other polygon-shaped platforms of amorphous vertical shape and height, that floated across the endless sky.
+The horizon being scattered with them.
 They’re all at different altitudes, and they’re never adjacent.
 Crystal glass escalators, or circular iridescent magical portals connect them to one another.
 Interspersed between these platforms are puffy white clouds.
 Glistening streams of water steadily and consistently pour out of them.
 Rainbow streaks often mark these magical waterfalls.
 At the bottom, all that’s visible is a gentle rising mist that dissipates as it gets higher.
 The platforms are lush green, covered with grass and trees.
 Buildings and other structures made of stone or marble interrupt the greenery.

-“Let’s go down to Earth”, said [Alethea](https://en.wikipedia.org/wiki/Alethea), “it’s been a while since we’ve been down there”.
-The immortal [eldila](https://the-silent-planet.fandom.com/wiki/Eldil) of [Valinor](https://en.wikipedia.org/wiki/Valinor) could descend down to Earth whenever they wished.
+“Let’s go down to Earth”, said Ildris, “it’s been a while since we’ve been down there”.
+The immortal [eldila](https://the-silent-planet.fandom.com/wiki/Eldil) of Valinor could descend down to Earth whenever they wished.
 They could go down as humans, or as elves, or as other creatures.
 If they went down as elves, they kept their memories and a full breadth of magical powers.
 But if they went down as humans, they would start with a blank state, with no memories.
 However, they still retained a faint connection to the beings in Valinor, whom they could hear through soft whispering thoughts in their mind.
 When they went back to Valinor, they remembered everything again, with the memory of their short human life added on.

 Even though it wasn't cold, snow that rarely melted occasionally floated across the air.
 Around a fourth of the trees were covered in them.
 This snow was cool, light, and eminently edible with a fresh watery deliciousness.
 The sun never stops shining, and the snow resting on leaves and elsewhere glittered like diamonds in the endless sunlight.

-Aurielle was sitting on a white couch with gold streaks patterns, in Alethea's living room.
+[Alethea](https://en.wikipedia.org/wiki/Alethea) was sitting on a white couch with gold streaks patterns, in Ildris's living room.

-“How long do you think you’ll want to hang around this time?” asked Aurielle.
+“How long do you think you’ll want to hang around this time?” asked Alethea.

-“A hundred years or so,” said Alethea, waving her hands.
+“A hundred years or so,” said Ildris, waving his hands.

-“I’ll join you for a dozen years or so”, replied Aurielle.
+“I’ll join you for a dozen years or so”, replied Alethea.

 Her pet, Naiadryl, a translucent octopus, was curled up near her feet, with the tips of his tentacles resting comfortably in between her toes.
 Naiadryl had a fiercely independent spirit.
 He could move around with ease, go through the portals, and scale the crystal glass stairs that linked and connected all the hexagons together with great speed and agility, as well as fly and float in the air.
 Naiadryl loved to play.
-He'd been hanging out with Aurielle for a thousand years or so.
+He'd been hanging out with Alethea for a thousand years or so.

-Aurielle stared intently at Naiadryl’s slightly-squishy gelatinous head, and grabbed his cheeks tightly.
+Alethea stared intently at Naiadryl’s slightly-squishy gelatinous head, and grabbed his cheeks tightly.
 Naiadryl’s cheeks turned a bit pink as a result of her tight grip, but he didn’t mind.
-Naiadryl loved Aurielle.
+Naiadryl loved Alethea.

 "Go off now, I'll be back in a decade or two," she told Naiadryl, who understood.
 He gave her a big giant hug, and scurried toward Alethea, and gave her palm a small squeeze as well.
-Then Aurielle watched as Naiadryl ascended a particularly long set of crystal stairs with ease.
+Then Alethea watched as Naiadryl ascended a particularly long set of crystal stairs with ease.
 There was a rainbow-streaked waterfall halfway up.
 Naiadryl stopped at the edge of a stair, jumped off and gently flew towards the flowing water, and started playing and splashing around in the water flowing down.

-Alethea and Aurielle got up and walked towards a portal on their platform.
-Aurielle scooped up snow off a tree's leaf, and held it in her mouth, feeling in crisp crunchy coolness for a while, before swallowing the snow.
+Ildris and Alethea got up and walked towards a portal on their platform.
+Alethea scooped up snow off a tree's leaf, and held it in her mouth, feeling its crisp crunchy coolness for a while, before swallowing the snow.
 They were heading to another hexagonal block where there was a portal to Earth.

 They stepped through the circular portal, and stepped out the other side.
 A cobblestone path led down to a town square.
 There was some tall spirally cylindrical towers scattered about the woods nearby.
 A few eldila were walking around, some flying in the air, and some sitting on tree branch or on the ground.